waggle-sensor/summer2022/adekanmbi/daily_logs.md

 ### Project Goals ###

 - [ ] Create workflow and documentation (in the waggle github) to run instrumented AI@Edge in a docker.
 Demo how to do it for the whole team.
 - [ ] Decide on 5 simple measurements, by default, for all computational tasks.
-For example: GPU RAM max, CPU RAM max, average <x>, etc.
+For example: GPU RAM max, CPU RAM max, average, etc.
 - [ ] Add into workflow pywaggle hooks to report summary measurements for each job to beehive.
 - [ ] Add in pywaggle bits to publish internally, periodically, to scoreboard, so resource managers running locally could decide how to tune or tweak a running container that was misbehaving or exceeding resources.